fischerandom1/TinkerCoder/Lesson6.6/activity.md

 ## Lesson 6.6
 ### Welcome!

-In this lesson, you will apply what you have learned to build the structure of a house using just the 'fill block' coding block..
+In this lesson, you will apply what you have learned to build the structure of a house using just the 'fill block' coding block.

 For more instructions, go to Lesson 6 in your book.
 Be sure to read all the instructions.
 There are also some sample ideas you may choose to build.